thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 for users
 • Improve SplashKit installation process and compatibilties
 • Complete a hardware product to showcase student game creations

+Objective 4: Add value to Company Operations
+• Improve the Handbook
+• Establish an website for centralised documentation as a part of Company Operation.
+• Establish guidelines, protocols for all the major principles
+• Include Standard Templates for different processes
+• Improve company policies

 TODO:
 Objective 4: Add value to the OnTrack Product by adding and enhancing features